Régiment d'infanterie-chars de marine: Algerian War

 In May 1956, the Colonial Infantry Regiment of Morocco (Régiment d'Infanterie Coloniale du Maroc, R.I.C.M) made its way to Algeria.
 In 1958, while the Colonial Troops (Troupes Coloniales, TC) were rebranded Marine Troops (Troupes de Marine, TDM), the initials were conserved in memory of its long history of service to France.
 The regiment became the Marine Infantry Tank Regiment (Régiment d'Infanterie-Chars de Marine, R.I.C.M), the only TDM (troupe de marine) formation to fight with light armour.
 In 1986, the 1st Marine Infantry Regiment 1er RIMa adopted a similar designation.
 Cadres of the regiment are formed at the Cavalry Application School of Saumur.

 Following the ceasefire on March 19, 1962, 114 units of local forces of the Algerian order of battle were created in the whole of Algeria, composed of 10% French military personnel and 90% Muslim Algerian military personnel, who would remain in the service of the executive provisional power of Algeria until the independence of Algeria.
 The RICM formed the 513th unit of the local force of the Algerian order of battle during the transitory period to full independence (Accords d'Evian).

-Return to metropole
+Return to the mainland

-The regiment garrisoned at Vannes from 1963 to 1996, since September 1996, the regiment has been based in Poitiers.
+The regiment, in its return to metropolitan France, had its barracks moved at Vannes from 1963 to 1996.
+Since September 1996, the regiment has been based in Poitiers.